Epilepsy and your rights

 Jobs in the armed forces

 The armed forces can legally discriminate against disabled people in order to ‘ensure the combat effectiveness of the armed forces.’
 This means they can refuse to employ you if you have epilepsy or a history of epilepsy.
-See our information about epilepsy and the UK armed forces.
+Our work page has more information about jobs in the armed forces.

 Insurance